 The honey meringue frosting on these light-as-a-feather lemon cupcakes is my twist on an Italian meringue.
 They are super easy to whip up and are sure to impress.
-The flavours of lemon and pistachio complement each other well and lend a sophistication to the cupcakes that probably better suits an adult taste.
-So these are really grown up cupcakes.
+The flavours of lemon and pistachio complement each other well and lend sophistication to the cupcakes that probably better suit an adult taste.
+So these are grown-up cupcakes.
 They’re best eaten with a cake fork as things can get quite messy.

 Recipe – Makes 26–28